 Serra Moresca (the Moorish Greenhouse)

-This is a conservatory built in “orientalist” style, ostensibly to grow fruit that requires high temperatures – which of course like the Limonaia, was built only for show.
+This is a conservatory built in “orientalist” style, ostensibly to grow fruit that requires high temperatures – which like the Limonaia, was built only for show.
 The “Arabic” writing and iconography here is completely invented.
 Behind the “serra moresca” is a tower with a faux-minaret onion dome and a garden entered through a “moorish” door in the wall.
 Unfortunately this building and its grounds remain fenced off as they have still not been fully restored.

 The theater itself is in a grand semi-circular room, with a proscenium stage and two collonaded mezzanine floors above the stalls, all beneath a cupola decorated with frescoes.
 At the rear of the building is a semi-circular hall with glass walls, below which is a toroidal hothouse inspired by Kew Gardens, surrounding a ceremonial fountain and column.